 The audience today hops channels.
 It even hops frequencies within those channels.
 What feels to a brand like separate interactions across various media, is a single unified experience to a customer or prospect.

 This is complicated by the fact commercial messages appear in digital news streams, juxtaposed among pictures from a neighbor’s last vacation, a sibling’s birthday party, celebrity gossip, and the latest political vitriol.

 Earning attention – and keeping it – has never been harder.
 Businesses today are not just in a commercial race, they are competing with all this other noise to get a few minutes of attention.
 This leaves marketing with three basic strategies: a) entertain b) educate or c) interrupt.

 4) People can and do reject commercialization

-The predominate legacy model is interruption, so businesses naturally gravitate toward this approach.
-Yet more than ever, people have the capacity to reject commercialization thrust in their face.
+The predominant legacy model is interruption, so businesses naturally gravitate toward this approach.
+Yet more than ever, people have the capacity to reject commercialization thrust in their faces.

 She can’t understand why the app would permit such interference because it ruins the experience.
 The advertising model, which feeds off interruption, doesn’t make sense to her, and when it becomes too persistent, she’ll switch to a different game.

 Interruption is making less and less sense to all of us.
 Clicking the close, delete or “mark as spam” button has become a basic instinct.
 On many social sites, once the audience has indicated to they don’t want to see your ads, no amount of money can buy that attention back.
 It’s gone forever.